MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

 ### Option 2: copy active stage to a related entity

-Alternatively, to continue reporting off the related entity, create a cloud flow to copy the *Active Stage* (activestageid) field from the business process flow table into a custom field on the related Dataverse tables.
+Alternatively, to continue reporting off the related entity, create a cloud flow to copy the *Active Stage* (activestageid) column from the business process flow table into a custom column on the related Dataverse tables.

 Here are a few things to keep in mind when you use this approach:

 1. It's possible to have more than one business process flow running on a single entity.
-With this approach, it's best to have one custom field that stores the active stage for each business process flow that runs on the entity.
+With this approach, it's best to have one custom column that stores the active stage for each business process flow that runs on the entity.
 This approach ensures the integrity of the reporting.

 1. As reporting is driven from the related entity, it's not possible to create a single view that reports on business process flows that span multiple tables.